Gurdwara Darbar Sahib Kartarpur

+History

+Guru Nanak spent his final years in Kartarpur, where he established a community and preached the principles of 'Kirit Karni' (honest labor), 'Wand Chakna' (sharing with others), and 'Naam Japna' (meditation on the divine name).
+He also engaged in farming during this time.

+Following his death, a dispute arose over his 'chadar' (shawl) between Hindus and Muslims.
+This was resolved by dividing the chadar, with the Muslims burying their portion and the Sikhs cremating theirs.
+Due to periodic flooding of the cremation site by the Ravi River, Guru Nanak's son, Baba Sri Chand, moved the ashes to a safer location, which is now known as Dera Baba Nanak.

 Location

 Gurdwara Kartarpur Sahib is located in the Shakargarh Tehsil of the Narowal District in Punjab, Pakistan.
-It is a top tourist attraction for people visiting Pakistan.
-The shrine is located five kilometres from the Indo-Pakistani border.

 Significance

 The gurdwara was built to commemorate the site where Guru Nanak, the founder of Sikhism, settled after his missionary work and did farming.
 Guru Nanak founded the Kartarpur town by Ravi River in 1504, plowing the fields and setting up a community kitchen, or Langar.
 He assembled a Sikh commune there, and lived for 18 years until his death on 22 September 1539.
 The gurdwara is built where Guru Nanak is said to have died.
 It is therefore the second holiest site of the Sikh religion after Gurdwara Janam Asthan – the birthplace of Guru Nanak located in Nankana Sahib, Pakistan.

-Here, Guru Nanak gave the three principles of Kirat Karo, Naam Japo, Wand Chako, which means work hard for a livelihood, keep remembering the God and share your bounties with the world.
-Guru's teachings have been peace, harmony and universal brotherhood.
+Here, Guru Nanak gave the three principles of Kirat Karo, Naam Japo, Vand Chako, which means work hard for a livelihood, keep remembering God and share your bounties with the world.
+Guru's teachings have been peace, harmony, and universal brotherhood.
 Guru Nanak believed in equality between castes, religions, and genders and gave the word Ik Onkar meaning there is only one God.

 According to Lahore-based art historian Fakr Syed Aijazuddin, the shrine houses the last copies of the original Guru Granth Sahib.
-A Sikh pilgrim remarked, "every step here reminds us of the Guru's life".
+A Sikh pilgrim remarked, "Every step here reminds us of the Guru's life".
 Indian Sikhs gather in large numbers on bluffs on the Indian side of the border to obtain darshan, or sacred viewing, of the site.